Cooking Gorgeous

 Cover the bowl and let it marinate for a minimum of 2 hours, preferably overnight if you have time.

 When the meat is marinated, place it on a large piece of tin foil.
-Shape it into a log or cylinder, about 2-3 inches in diameter, and wrap it tightly, making sure it is compact and holds its shape.
+Shape it into a log or cylinder, about 2-3 inches (5-7½ cm) in diameter, and wrap it tightly, making sure it is compact and holds its shape.

-doner kebab tightly wrapped in foil
+Doner kebab mixture tightly wrapped in foil.

 Preheat your oven to 356°F (180°C) and line a baking tray with aluminum foil.
 Thread two skewers through the log; they will make it easier to hold the doner vertically and slice thinly.
 Place the doner log on the baking tray and cook the doner meat in your preheated oven for 50 minutes.